pomf/pomf/README.md

 For the purposes of this guide, we won't cover setting up Nginx, PHP, MySQL, Node, or NPM.
 So we'll just assume you already have them all running well.

-NPM/Node is only needed to compile the files, Uguu runs on PHP.
+NPM/Node is only needed to compile the files, Pomf runs on PHP.

 ### Compiling